krizsan/elastalert-docker/README.md

 /opt/logs       - Elastalert and Supervisord logs will be written to this directory.
 /opt/config     - Elastalert (elastalert_config.yaml) and Supervisord (elastalert_supervisord.conf) configuration files.
 /opt/rules      - Contains Elastalert rules.

+# Environment
+SET_CONTAINER_TIMEZONE - Set to "true" (without quotes) to set the tiemzone when starting a container.
+Default is false.
+CONTAINER_TIMEZONE - Timezone to use in container.
+Default is Europe/Stockholm.